eavonius/powerdelivery/getting-started.markdown

 * Windows 7, 8.1, or 10; or Windows Server 2008 R2 or 2012
 * PowerShell 3.0 or greater
 * Whatever you need for compiling assets into deliverables (Visual Studio, Java, Grunt, etc.)
-* Open ports in the firewall from the computer to any nodes it will deploy to
+* Open ports in the firewall from your computer to any nodes you will deploy to

 ## Install powerdelivery